 PROGRESSIONAL TRAINING with PROPER FORM and PROPER TECHNIQUE

-(performed under the direct supervision of a coach capable of providing proper correction & progression)
+(under the direct supervision of a coach capable of providing correction & proper progression)

 In the video, the athlete states that he has had CrossFit athletes come to his gym capable of doing 30+ kipping pull-ups, but when asked to do just 1 simple pull up without momentum, without tricks or gimmicks… they cannot.
 This is the pivotal point to any athlete struggling with injury, repeated illness, with poor performance in competition, to any athlete frustrated, disappointed, who feels that their training is taking them nowhere…